Adrianjewell91/duet-/README.md

 Test two way playing, hopefully with Hitomi or Matt Slaughter.

-Refactor:
-Do this tonight, what else am I going to do?
-Use samples instead.
 Refactor to make this thing a lot more readable and modular.

 Get sessions working.